 ABOUT THE PROGRAMME

-The program “European beef on Asian markets” was initiated by the Union of Producers and Employers of Meat Industry (UPEMI) – a leading industry organization, associating over 110 entities of the Polish meat sector.
+The ‘European beef in Asian markets’ programme was initiated by the Union of Producers and Employers of the Meat Industry (UPEMI), a leading industry organisation comprising more than 110 entities in the Polish meat sector.

 Read moreNews